niqumu/Aulavik/STYLE.md

 ### Including header files

-Unless it is immediately clear, #includes should be proceeded by a comment, documenting what is being used from the file, alphabetically.
+#includes should be proceeded by a comment, documenting what is being used
+from the file.
 This helps improve code readability, as well as making it more obvious when a header file is no longer being used and the #include is no longer needed.

+If the usage of the #include is obvious and will always be needed (ie, `#include <foo.h>` in a file named `foo.c`, implementing `foo.h`), this is not necessary.

 If the #include is used widely enough that this comment isn't practical, the usage of the header should already be obvious in the context.